Types of Yeast and Which One To Use When

 I use Instant yeast for about 95% of the time.
-I love SAF Brand Instant Yeast (affiliate link).
+I love SAF Brand Yeast (red package).
+You can easily order SAF yeast on Amazon.
 It comes in a large, vacuum-packed package, that I empty into a freezer container and store in the freezer.
 I use it directly from the freezer.
-It will keep in the freezer a long time (up to 2 years!), so I don't worry about not using it up.
+It will keep in the freezer a long time (up to 2 years!), so I don’t worry about not using it up.

 - When to use Rapid Rise Instant Yeast: Rapid Rise Yeast is perfect or the times when you want a yeast-baked treat in a hurry.
 I don’t think Rapid Rise Instant Yeast should ever be the only yeast in your kitchen, as it doesn’t produce the best results for longer-rising or cold-proofed yeast products.
 When it comes to bread, time = flavour and this is the place where Rapid Rise Yeast will let you down when it comes to bread.
 That said, Rapid Rise Yeast definitely has it’s place for quick bakes or simple sweet rolls, etc.,so my best advice is to stick to recipes that have been developed specifically for Rapid Rise yeast, for best results.